Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/README.md

 Notably functions that work with runtime memory allocation/deallocation (reserve, capacity, ...) are not present, as compString exists within compile time.<br>

 ## conversion of value and types to compString
+For the conversion of types to compString there is a helper type typeToCompStringInter\<typename T>.<br>
+If the type T can be converted to a string representation by typeToCompStringInter, than the member type 'type' will be it, otherwise it will be a compString of "[no name given to type]".<br>
+For the conversion of values to compString there is a helper type valueToCompString\<valueType value>.<br>
+If the type can be converted to a string representation by valueToCompString, than the member type 'type' will be it, otherwise it will be a compString of "[no name given to value]".<br>
+For details see docs/compStringConv.md<br>

 ## getting a string as a value
 If you would like to convert a compString type to a value, you could get a std::string_view using the member values to_basic_string_view or the shorthand sv.<br>